kinoute/moviestills/README.md

 With Docker, settings can also be set with environment variables instead of CLI arguments with the `—env` or `-e` flag.

+### Proxies

+You can set up a proxy URL to use for scraping using the `--proxy` CLI agument or the `PROXY` environment variable.
+At the moment, you can set only one proxy but the app might support multiple proxies in a round robin fashion later.

 ### Cache

 By default, every scraped page will be cached in the `cache` folder.
 You can change the name or path to the folder  through the options with `—cache-dir` or the `CACHE_DIR` environment variable.
 This is an important folder as it stores everything that was scraped.